learn-co-curriculum/fewpjs-jsf-hoisting/README.md

 // => undefined
 ```

 It prints out `undefined`.
-What the heck?!
+What is going on?

-You see, in JavaScript, hoisting only applies to variable _declarations_; not
+In JavaScript, hoisting only applies to variable _declarations_; not
 variable _assignments_.
 As a quick refresher on that terminology:

 ```js